What Are Dental Implants?

 If you have missing teeth it is important to replace them.
 Eating and chewing while missing teeth can cause pain, allowing the teeth to rearrange and take over the extra space can cause changes in facial anatomy.

-A single tooth implant is a great permanent option for those with missing teeth.
+A single tooth implant is a great permanent tooth replacement option for those with missing teeth.
 A metal implant is placed in the jawbone to act as a sturdy root for the new fake tooth.
-This allows patients to have less pain and discomfort in the future, no issues with slippage when eating or speaking, and confidence in their smile.
+This allows patients to have less pain and discomfort in the future, no issues with slippage when eating or speaking, and confidence in their natural looking smile.

 Multiple Tooth Implants

-Multiple tooth implants can be placed for those that have dentures, partials, or have had several teeth extracted or lost.
+Permanent denture implants or multiple tooth implants can be placed for those that have partials, or have had several teeth extracted or lost.
 The titanium implants are placed inside the jawbone to help provide a solid root-like structure for the new dentures, partials, or crowns above.

 Full Arch Implants